Contact Us to Learn More

-Physicians utilizing needle guidance for vascular access procedures have found:
+Physicians utilizing needle guidance for vascular access procedures have found improved needle visualization, decreased access time, and increased success rate for first attempt insertions.

 - Improved needle visualization 2,3 | Visibility increased 54.4% with a needle guide vs. free-hand technique in the placement of a subclavian vein CVC